Hull’s Whitefriargate Is The Inspiration For A New Poem

 Hull’s Whitefriargate is the inspiration for a new poem that will be unveiled on the historic street on National Poetry Day on Thursday (7 October).

-Vicky Foster, Whitefriargate’s poet-in-residence for 2021, has written a new poem, drawing on the street’s rich and its long-standing role in the story of the city and the people who live and work there.
+Vicky Foster, Whitefriargate’s poet-in-residence for 2021, has written a new poem, drawing on the street’s rich history and its long-standing role in the story of the city and the people who live and work there.

 Hull’s High Street Heritage Action Zone (HSHAZ) partnered with the Humber Mouth literature festival and Wrecking Ball Press to commission the poem.